Foie gras: Postclassical Europe

 Appreciation of fattened goose liver spread to gastronomes outside the Jewish community, who could buy in the local Jewish ghetto of their cities.
 In 1570, Bartolomeo Scappi, chef de cuisine to Pope Pius V, published his cookbook Opera, wherein he writes that "the liver of [a] domestic goose raised by the Jews is of extreme size and weighs [between] two and three pounds".
-In 1581, Marx Rumpolt of Mainz, chef to several German nobles, published the massive cookbook Ein Neu Kochbuch, describing that the Jews of Bohemia produced livers weighing more than three pounds; he lists recipes for it—including one for goose liver mousse.
+In 1581, Marx Rumpolt of Mainz, chef to several German nobles, published the massive cookbook Ein Neu Kochbuch, describing that the Jews of Bohemia produced livers weighing more than three pounds; he lists recipes for it, including one for goose liver mousse.
 János Keszei, chef to the court of Michael Apafi, the prince of Transylvania, included foie gras recipes in his 1680 cookbook A New Book About Cooking, instructing cooks to "envelop the goose liver in a calf's thin skin, bake it and prepare [a] green or [a] brown sauce to accompany it.
 I used goose liver fattened by Bohemian Jews; its weight was more than three pounds.
 You may also prepare a mush of it."

+Cultural significance in France

+Foie gras became a significant part of French culinary tradition during the 17th and 18th centuries, particularly under the reigns of Louis XV and Louis XVI.
+It was served at royal courts as a symbol of luxury and refinement.
+In 1779, French chef Jean-Joseph Clause elevated foie gras to new heights by creating pâté de foie gras.
+His innovation earned him a patent in 1784, and he later established a business supplying this delicacy to the French aristocracy.
+By the early 19th century, Strasbourg had become renowned as the "goose-liver capital of the world".

+After the French Revolution, foie gras transitioned from being an exclusive royal delicacy to one enjoyed by the middle class.
+Its production and consumption became particularly associated with Southwest France, including regions like Dordogne and Alsace, where traditional methods of preparation flourished.
+Today, these regions remain central to foie gras production in France, with over 90% of producers located in the Dordogne Valley.

+Foie gras is so deeply embedded in French culture that it is protected under French law, which declares it part of the country's "protected cultural and gastronomical heritage."
+This legal recognition underscores its importance as a symbol of French culinary excellence.

+The legacy of foie gras in France reflects its evolution from a courtly luxury to an enduring emblem of French gastronomy, celebrated at festivals such as the Fest’Oie in Sarlat and enjoyed during holidays and special occasions.